Netzdiver/simplicity/README.md

 Once synced `bootstrap.dat` will be renamed `bootstrap.dat.old` and can be safely removed

 ### Credits - THX to apaulb for the readme ;-)

+if there is a neet to update the Bootstrap plz ask on discordapp.com -> SimpliCity THX